Long Form Versus Short Form Content: Understanding the Key Differences

 How to Decide on Long Form or Short Form Content

-As you make the decision about which makes the most sense for your company (and often, it’s a combination of the two), there are some important questions to ask.
+As you make the decision about which form of content is the best fit for your company (and often, it’s a combination of the two), there are some important questions to ask.

-If you haven’t already mapped out your customer journey, that’s an exercise that should be completed before you dive into your content marketing strategy, as that will help determine the answers to some of these key questions.
+If you haven’t already mapped out your customer journey, that’s an exercise that should be completed before you dive into your content planning, as that will dictate the answers to some of these key questions.

 #1.
 What is the intent of your content?